Kalyan1123/Kalyan1123/README.md

 **Note on the loops:** Flow 1 loops filenames.
 Flow 2 loops timestamps.
 If one video has 3 stamps, inner loop runs 3 times for that video.
 So real structure = outer loop (videos) with inner loop (stamps inside each).
 When combined into one flow, Flow 2's loop nests inside Flow 1's loop.

 Next move — finish Phase 1 test.
 Paste the test answer.
 Confirms generative node returns stamps + `TranscriptFiles:`.
 Then we build the flow, starting with parse step.
+.
+.
+.
+.
+.
+.
+.
+.
+.
+..
+..
+.
+...
+.
+.
+..
+.
+.
+.
+.
+Node 1 — Trigger

+Type: User says a phrase
+Add phrases: how do I, how does, what is, tell me about, explain, power, fabric, help, error, issue (More phrases = catches more queries)